vishket/rss-scraper-django/README.md

 #### Running the Project Locally

-The app comprises of 5 services, each of which can be spun up in individual docker containers.
+The app comprises of 5 (+1 nginx in prod) services, each of which can be spun up in individual docker containers.

 **To spin up the containers**